sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-functions/README.md

 saySomething("Mabel") // Prints "Hello, Mabel" to the screen
 ```

+In this example, `message` is a parameter of the function, and `"Frank"` and `"Mabel"` are arguments to the function.

 ## Return values

-Functions often, but don't have to, return a value.
+Functions often (but don't have to) return a value.

 ```js
 function getCompanyName(){